rheinardkorf/invitations-for-slack/readme.txt

     * Visit <https://api.slack.com/web> to generate your Slack token.
     * Add the token to the plugin settings.
     * Use the [invitations_for_slack] or [invitations_for_slack_badge] shortcodes.
-* Invitations are performed using the WP REST API which in turn communicates the Slack API.
+* Invitations are performed using the WP REST API which in turn communicates with the Slack API.
 No page reloads.

 ### Requirements: